Boston Resiliency Fund

 Directing 100% of all donations to organizations providing critical, essential services.
 We're helping Boston residents most immediately affected by COVID-19.

 Applying a lens of equity.
 We want to ensure we help people and families most in need.
 These populations may include:

 - people experiencing homelessness

 - undocumented immigrants

 Grants awarded to date

-- $13.5 million to provide Boston's children, families, and seniors with access to food and other basic needs
+- $15.1 million to ensure Boston's children, families, and seniors have access to food and other basic needs

 By the numbers

 - $33.2 million raised for COVID-19 relief efforts.
 Of that, $26.3 million has already supported 348 nonprofits and over 225,700 Boston families.

 - 54% of grantees identify as led by a person of color